RungeCC/Morphe/README.md

 + better error handling and cache for multi-pages mode
 + debug mode with timer support
 + better README and a Wolfram documentation.
++ make a Paclet or ResourceFunction
++ move `Error.wl` into a seperated package

 ## License